project-repo/cagebreak/README.md

 how we intended some parts of cagebreak and might ease learning how to use cagebreak a little bit.
 Please note that this does not replace the man pages or the FAQ.
-Also, this is in no way intended as a guide on how cagebreak must be used but rather as a source of inspiration and of explanations for why certain particularities.
+Also, this is in no way intended as a guide on how cagebreak must be used but rather as a source of inspiration and explanations for certain particularities.

 1. Cagebreak is keyboard-based.
 Everything regarding cagebreak can be done through the keyboard and it is our view that it should be.
 This does not mean